 - Correlate the demand profile of green-hydrogen in the transport & heating sector to displace fossil fuel.

 - Quantify the environmental benefit in terms of net reduction of CO2, NOx SOx emissions.

-- Collaborate with industry partners e.g. National Grid, UKPN, utilities, wind-solar farms, railways, councils etc.
+- Collaborate with industry partners including but not limited to National Grid, UKPN, utilities, wind-solar farms, railways and councils.

 - Showcase, disseminate, publish and commercially exploit the research output.

 This project deals with hydrogen & oxygen production, hydrogen storage, distributions and the usage of hydrogen at a system level in transport, heating, chemical and power generation sectors.

 A significant amount of electricity is expected to be generated by offshore wind turbines and solar PV farms in the coming decades creating a widening mismatch of energy generation and demand, thus needing for energy storage in which electrolysers are likely to play a pivotal role via grid balancing to produce green hydrogen.